 Watch this funny video to understand better the differences between Tuscan cities.

 The Neapolitan is recognized by UNESCO as a real language and you can hear it in the Naples’ area and in the Campania region.
 It’s very difficult to understand and it differs from the Italian language because of its Greek origins.

 If you want to learn a few words, don’t miss this video with the protagonists of the Italian tv series “Gomorra”.

 Sicily is a fantastic island full of traditions and habits which speaks a language made of many influences.
 Due to its strategic location Latins, Greeks, Arabians, and many more ancient civilizations generated a mixed language that nowadays is still studied.

 Find the differences between Italian and Sicilian, we bet that you’ll find some.

 If you’re curious about some Venetian common sayings you should watch this video (FYI: lots of swear words in it).

 The Ligurian dialect is spoken in the region of Liguria and it’s one of the most recognizable dialects of the north of Italy.
 There are many variations of this dialect but the most important is the one spoken in Genova for sure.
 Did you know that “Genova” is also called “Zena”?

 You should listen to the songs of Fabrizio De Andrè, a famous Genoese songwriter that used the dialect in many of his songs.

 In the Sardinia island, the spoken language is independent from the other neolatin languages spoken in Italy and it is the most conservative between all the Latin derived languages.
 This makes the Sardinian a real language!

-Did you know that in the city of Alghero (north-west of Sardinia) you can hear an arcaic variation of the Catalan?
-That’s because of a Spanish immigration occurred in the late 1300.
+Did you know that in the city of Alghero (northwest of Sardinia) you can hear an archaic variation of the Catalan?
+That’s because Spanish immigration occurred in late 1300.

 Want to hear some “Sardo”?
 Watch this video!